Lichen product: Biosynthesis

+Occurrence

 Lichen products accumulate on the outer walls of the fungal hyphae, and are quite stable.
 Crystal deposits can be visualised using scanning electron microscopy.
 For this reason, even very old herbarium specimens can be analysed.
 The amount of lichen products in lichen (as a percentage of dry weight) is typically between 0.1%–10%, although in some instances it may be as high as 30%.
 They are usually found in the medulla, or less commonly, the cortex.